escolmebartlebooth/usdc-t1-p3-behavioural-cloning/writeup_template.md

 * Udacity Course...
 * http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf

-The model suggested by NVidia consists of:
+The model suggested by nvidia consists of:
 * a normalisation layer
 * i added a cropping layer to remove the top and bottom of the images to remove sky and the car's hood as these parts of the image did not add value to the decision making for steering
 * 3 5 x 5 convolutional layers with relu activation and max pooling